-Our bathroom has two separate vanities with huge builder grade mirrors.
-After we painted the vanities and re-glazed the countertops it was clear that we needed to do something to upgrade the mirrors.
-I actually loved the size of the mirrors, they are proportional to the vanities but buying a replacement of this size would have been pretty pricey.
-Since our bathroom makeover was pretty budget friendly, we decided to frame the vanity mirrors.
+Our main bathroom had two separate vanities with their own huge builder-grade mirrors.
+During our bathroom renovation, we painted the vanities and re-glazed the countertops and bathtub.
+After those updates, it was clear that we needed to do something to upgrade the mirrors.
+I actually loved the size of the mirrors, they are proportional to the vanities but buying a replacement of this size would have been super expensive and it didn’t make sense to get rid of perfectly good mirrors just because they lacked frames.
+We had a goal to keep our bathroom makeover as budget-friendly as possible.
+To keep on budget, it made sense for us to update the builder-grade bathroom mirror by adding a frame.

 1×3 boards (to your measurements – we used 4 8ft pine boards)